djjohnsongeek/kjv-search/README.md

-Small wep app that allows users to search the the KJV Bible.<br/>
+Small wep app that allows users to search the the KJV Bible by keyword or reference.<br/>
-Currently only supports keyword queries, search by reference implementation is incomplete.